Playing with Fire (Blackpink song): Background and release

 In October 2016, a teaser image of Jennie was revealed, along with the name of one of the title tracks, "Playing With Fire", followed by teaser images of Lisa, Rosé, and Jisoo the next day.
 On October 31, the behind-the-scenes video for "Playing With Fire" was released.
+The group had their comeback stage for both songs on November 6 on SBS's Inkigayo and on Mnet's M Countdown on November 10, 2016.

 Commercial performance

 "Playing with Fire" debuted at number 3 on South Korea's Gaon Digital Chart, with 203,263 downloads (landing at number 2 on the component Download Chart) and 3,825,893 streams (debuting at number 4 on the component Streaming Chart).
 The following week, it fell to number 4, before reaching number 3 again in its third week.
 As of September 2018, the song has reached over 2,500,000 digital downloads and 100,000,000 streams in the country.

-The song also debuted at number one on the Billboard World Digital Songs chart, selling over 2,000 copies in the US in its first week.
-It became their second number one entry on the chart.
+In the United States, the song debuted at number one on the Billboard World Digital Songs chart, selling 4,000 copies in its first week of release.
+It marked Blackpink's second number-one song on the chart following "Whistle" earlier in the year.
+With this, they became the K-pop female act with the most chart-toppers, surpassing 2NE1 and CL, who each earned one number-one song.
 "Playing with Fire" also entered the Canadian Hot 100 at number 92, making Blackpink the first South Korean girl group and only the fifth South Korean act (after Psy, EXO, CL, and BTS) to enter the chart.
 In the United Kingdom, the track had reached 10.9 million streams as of 2019.

-Music video and promotion
+Music video

-The music video for "Playing with Fire" was directed by Seo Hyun-seung, who previously worked with the group and directed the music video for "Boombayah", and it was released on Blackpink's official YouTube channel at midnight on November 1, 2016 KST.
-As of January 2023, the video has over 800 million views.
-Blackpink also released the dance practice video for "Playing With Fire" on their official YouTube channel on November 4, 2016.
+The music video for "Playing with Fire" was directed by Seo Hyun-seung, who previously worked with the group and directed the music video for "Boombayah", and it was released on Blackpink's official YouTube channel at midnight KST on November 1, 2016.
+As of December 2024, the video has over 900 million views on the platform.
+Blackpink also released the dance practice video for "Playing With Fire" on YouTube on November 4, 2016.
 It was choreographed by Kyle Hanagami, who had worked with them for "Boombayah" from their previous single album Square One.

-The group had their comeback stage for both songs on November 6 on SBS's Inkigayo and on Mnet's M Countdown on November 10, 2016.
-They received two music show wins for "Playing with Fire".

 Accolades

+On South Korean music programs, "Playing with Fire" received two music show wins on the November 27 and December 4, 2016, episodes of Inkigayo.
+It won Artist of the Year – Digital Music (November) at the 2017 Gaon Chart Music Awards.